-- □ How computer-processed information can be accessed, manipulated, and monitored to maintain system safeguards. - □ Information handling throughout its life cycle. - □ Use of system security features, including frequency of audit review and analysis. - □ Physical storage of data.
+- Use of equipment and systems operation - Management of software and data, including the following: - □ How computer-processed information can be accessed, manipulated, and monitored to maintain system safeguards. - □ Information handling throughout its life cycle. - □ Use of system security features, including frequency of audit review and analysis. - \square Physical storage of data.